tingbot/tide-electron/README.md

 ## Contributing

-Check out our [previous discussion thread](https://github.com/tingbot/tide/issues/4) for more information on the architecture of Tide and how we want it to perform.

-If you want to get involved:

-- create an issue with the functionality you want to add
-- if you have the know-how, submit a pull-request implementing/fixing something from the issues list.
+Check the [issues list](https://github.com/tingbot/tide-electron/issues) for outstanding bits of work we'd like help with.

+If you have an idea for a feature/change, create an issue describing the change before starting work so we can discuss.
+Then fork the project, and [open a pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/) with your changes.
+Try to keep pull requests focused on the problem/feature

 We also have a Slack team where everything is discussed.
 [Join us!](http://slack.tingbot.com/)